epw7856/CashFlowManager/README.md

 The capability to view the individual transactions for an expense category is a key feature.
 When an expense category runs over-budget for a particular month, it is beneficial to see which transaction(s) contributed to the increased spending.
 When launching the Monthly Expense Type Summary View, a prompt will ask you which expense type to display.
 After selecting the category, all of the associated transactions will be displayed in a table for each month of the year.
 Some types may have none or just a single transaction per month, such as utility expenses.
 Others will have a variable number of transactions, such as food or miscellaneous expenses.
-Each monthly table displays the amount spent and also the budget.
+Each monthly table displays the amount spent and also the remaining budget as transactions are added.

 <p align="center">
   <img src="/screenshots/Monthly_Expense_Type_Summary.jpg" width="750" height="571"/><br>